Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Results

 Furthermore, in application of a flamelet model to turbulent combustion, the cascades of length, velocity, and velocity derivatives (strain rate and vorticity) are much better understood than the cascades of scalar gradients \cite{Johnson2024}.
-So, scaling laws for contrived variables like SDR have little physical basis.
-Therefore, for several reasons, SDR is not the best choice to characterize flamelet structure and its response to the surrounding flow as determined by the strain rate and vorticity of the inflow.
-However, employing strain rate and vorticity adds an additional matrix parameter and is thus computationally more expensive.
+Therefore, we believe it is worth investigating whether parameterizing flamelet solutions with strain rate and vorticity may improve accuracy in RANS and LES.
+It is noteworthy, however, that employing strain rate and vorticity adds an additional matrix parameter and is thus more computationally expensive.
+Also note that, like SDR, strain rate and vorticity cannot distinguish the stable from the unstable branch.